enterprise-oss/osso-supertokens-node-example/README.md

 You'll need an Osso instance which you can [self-host](https://ossoapp.com/docs/deploy/overview) or [purchase as a SaaS subscription](https://ossoapp.com/pricing).
 You can also utilize Osso's [Demo Instance](https://demo.ossoapp.com) for testing - `.env.example` includes variables for working with the Osso demo instance.

 You'll also need a SuperTokens instance, which you can also self-host or purchase a SaaS subscription.
 If you've found this project we assume you are already familiar with SuperTokens.
+The demo app is configured to use the SuperTokens demo instance at `try.supertokens.io`

 ## Project setup